michael2012z/BitBible/markdown/KJV/files/Ps.md

 5. The Lord trieth the righteous: but the wicked and him that loveth violence his soul hateth.

-6. Upon the wicked he shall rain snares, fire and brimstone, and an horrible tempest: this shall be the portion of their cup.an horrible…: or, a burning tempest
+6. Upon the wicked he shall rain snares, fire and brimstone, and an horrible tempest: this shall be the portion of their cup.

 7. For the righteous Lord loveth righteousness; his countenance doth behold the upright.

 ## Psalms 12

-1. To the chief Musician upon Sheminith, A Psalm of David.Help, Lord; for the godly man ceaseth; for the faithful fail from among the children of men.upon…: or, upon the eighthHelp: or, Save
+1. To the chief Musician upon Sheminith, A Psalm of David.Help, Lord; for the godly man ceaseth; for the faithful fail from among the children of men.

-2. They speak vanity every one with his neighbour: with flattering lips and with a double heart do they speak.a double…: Heb. an heart and an heart
+2. They speak vanity every one with his neighbour: with flattering lips and with a double heart do they speak.

-3. The Lord shall cut off all flattering lips, and the tongue that speaketh proud things:proud: Heb. great
+3. The Lord shall cut off all flattering lips, and the tongue that speaketh proud things:

-4. Who have said, With our tongue will we prevail; our lips are our own: who is lord over us?are…: Heb. are with us
+4. Who have said, With our tongue will we prevail; our lips are our own: who is lord over us?

-5. For the oppression of the poor, for the sighing of the needy, now will I arise, saith the Lord; I will set him in safety from him that puffeth at him.puffeth…: or, would ensnare him
+5. For the oppression of the poor, for the sighing of the needy, now will I arise, saith the Lord; I will set him in safety from him that puffeth at him.

 6. The words of the Lord are pure words: as silver tried in a furnace of earth, purified seven times.

-7. Thou shalt keep them, O Lord, thou shalt preserve them from this generation for ever.them from: Heb. him, etc: that is, every one of them, etc
+7. Thou shalt keep them, O Lord, thou shalt preserve them from this generation for ever.

-8. The wicked walk on every side, when the vilest men are exalted.men: Heb. of the sons of the men
+8. The wicked walk on every side, when the vilest men are exalted.

 ## Psalms 13

-1. To the chief Musician, A Psalm of David.How long wilt thou forget me, O Lord? for ever? how long wilt thou hide thy face from me?chief…: or, overseer
+1. To the chief Musician, A Psalm of David.How long wilt thou forget me, O Lord? for ever? how long wilt thou hide thy face from me?

 2. How long shall I take counsel in my soul, having sorrow in my heart daily? how long shall mine enemy be exalted over me?